 The Kerry Blue is loyal and affectionate toward his family, but he is a strong willed breed of dog.
 He needs an equally strong-willed owner, one who can kindly and consistently show leadership.
 The Kerry Blue will walk all over a wishy-washy human, which is why he is not always recommended for first-time dog owners.

 Not surprisingly, the working Kerry Blue is an active dog who needs a great deal of exercise every day.
 (If he is trained and socialized not to fight with other dogs, he makes an excellent jogging, hiking, and bicycling companion.)
 Grooming is another daily activity.
 Although the Kerry Blue doesn't shed and is relatively odor-free, he must be brushed every day to prevent matting and to keep his coat neat and clean.

 It's not difficult to be captivated by this proud dog from Ireland with the blue-gray coat.
-However, in considering a Kerry Blue, it's important to realize he has many traits similar to all terriers: the love of digging, a bit of an attitude, and a high prey drive.
+However, in considering a Kerry Blue, it's important to realize he has many traits similar to all terriers: the love of digging, a bit of an attitude, and a high prey drive (See List of Dogs That Have A Low Prey Drive).
 These traits must be taken in account when considering adding him to the family.

 Highlights of the Kerry Blue Terrier

 The following highlights are what makes the Kerry Blue Terrier the type of dog he is:

 - The Kerry Blue Terry is a quick study, though he can be strong willed at times.
 You'll need a lot of patience and firmness, plus a good sense of humor, when training this breed.

 - The Kerry Blue is friendly to people, but his distaste for other dogs is well known.
 He can be aggressive and quarrelsome.
 Owners must be vigilant when taking the Kerry Blue in public.
 If he's socialized and well trained, he probably won't pick a fight, but he might try to end it if he's taunted.